OfficeDev/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Demos/02-Send-Actionable-Messages/readme.md

   [string]$from,

   [Parameter(Mandatory = $true,
-    HelpMessage="Theemail address the email is being sent to")] [ValidateNotNullOrEmpty()]
+    HelpMessage="The email address the email is being sent to")] [ValidateNotNullOrEmpty()]
   [string]$to
   )